-McGrath Bardon Smart Lock with Raised Buttons - Fire Assessed - DDA Compliant Lever
+McGrath Bardon Smart Lock — Raised Buttons with Braille, Fire Assessed, DDA Compliant Lever

 Key Features

-- Multiple access methods via a single lock including PIN codes, RFID credentials, Bluetooth eKeys and mechanical key override.
+- PIN codes, RFID credentials, Bluetooth eKeys, and mechanical key override (ANSI mortice configurations only).

 - Lock and user management via the McGrath Locks App using Bluetooth or remote access via optional gateway.

-- Passage mode for temporarily holding doors unlocked during business hours or controlled access periods.
+- Passage mode for temporarily holding doors unlocked during business hours or access periods.

 - Anti-peep PIN entry allows random digits before or after the correct code to reduce observation risk.